vibbits/training-material/topics/data-management-plans/tutorials/2-documenting-and-organizing-data/tutorial.md

 ## Lessons and Topics in this Section
 - L Data documentation
+  - T Data Documentation - Introduction
-  - T Why Document Your Data
+  - T Why Document Your Data?
   - T Examples of Data Documentation
   - T Different Levels of Data Documentation
   - T Metadata
   - T Data standards
+  - T Exercise: Data standards
   - T Licences
 - L Organising
   - T Research and Lab Notebooks
   - T File formats
   - T File naming
+  - T Good File Management
+  - T Benefits of Good File Management
+  - T Do's and Don'ts
+  - T Batch Renaming of automatically Generated files
   - T Version control
   - T Folder structure
+- L Documenting & Organising - References
+  - References

 ## Data Documentation

+### Data Documentation - Introduction
 By now you understand how to describe your data collection in terms of, for example, type, size, and format.
 You have identified this for your own research data.
 Now we will look into the documentation and metadata which will accompany your data.
 Documentation and metadata are essential to understand what a dataset means and to make it reusable in the future.
 In this part of the course you will learn to:

 - Understand how documenting your data helps yourself and others understand, verify, review, replicate, access, reuse and build upon your findings;